michaelcalb/osu-rmc/README.md

 <details>
 <summary><a name="help-tosu-is-not-open">"Tosu is not open" doesn't go away!</a></summary>

 That's because your Tosu isn't accepting requests from `localhost`.
-To fix that, open your [dashboard's settings](http://127.0.0.1:24050/?tab=2) and under "Server", include `localhost` in "Allowed IPs".
+To fix that, open your [dashboard's settings](http://127.0.0.1:24050/?tab=2) and under "Allowed IPs" include `localhost`.
 Restart osu!rmc.
 </details>

 ## 5. Bug report / Feedback 🐛